EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Experiment

 \subsection{Baseline and Evaluation Metrics}

-To effectively evaluate the accuracy of our method in generating images that convey emotions, while also demonstrating the superior quality and aesthetics of the generated images, we selected four corresponding baselines for comparison.
-EmotiCrafter~\citep{dang2025emoticrafter}, EmoEdit~\citep{yang2025emoedit}: FLUX~\citep{flux2024}: the most powerful flow-matching method in Text2Image generation.
-Stable-Diffusion3.5-Large (SD3.5-L)~\citep{esser2024scaling}: typical generative method.
+To effectively evaluate the accuracy of our method in generating emotional images, while also confirming the high quality and aesthetics of the generated images, we select four representative baselines for comparison: \textbf{EmotiCrafter}~\citep{dang2025emoticrafter}, the only existing method specifically designed for C-EICG, and three state-of-the-art text-to-image models from distinct model families, namely \textbf{Qwen-Image}~\citep{wu2025qwenimagetechnicalreport}, \textbf{FLUX}~\citep{flux2024}, and \textbf{Stable Diffusion 3.5 Large} (SD3.5-L)~\citep{esser2024scaling}.
+We implement all models on 8 NVIDIA H20 GPUs (96 GB each) under Linux with Python 3.10, PyTorch 2.5.1, and CUDA 12.4.
+For fair comparison, all methods follow a unified experimental protocol.
+They use the same train-test splits and report results over an equal number of generated outputs.
+Hyperparameters for baselines follow the settings recommended in their original papers.
+For EmoFeedback\textsuperscript{2}, the V-A reward threshold $\tau$ is set to 0.5, and iterative refinement is performed for three rounds.
+More details are provided in the Appendix.

-We assess our method based on five metrics: V-Error, A-Error, CLIP-Score~\citep{hessel2021clipscore}, CLIP-IQA~\citep{wang2023exploring}, and Aesthetic Score (Aes-Score).
-V-Error and A-Error evaluate the absolute error of predicted valence and arousal values and the target valence and arousal values, representing the accuracy of emotional expression.
-CLIP-Score measures how well the image semantically aligns with a given text prompt, ensuring that the content matches the intended description.
-CLIP-IQA focuses on perceptual quality, assessing whether the image looks sharp, natural, and free of distortions or artifacts.
-Aesthetic Score reflects the subjective visual appeal, estimating how pleasing or artistically attractive the image is. \footnote{Refer to the Appendix \ref{app:experiment_setup} for detailed experiment settings.}
+We assess our method based on five metrics: V-Error, A-Error, CLIP-Score~\citep{hessel2021clipscore}, CLIP-IQA~\citep{wang2023exploring}, and Aesthetic Score (Aes-Score). \textbf{V-Error} and \textbf{A-Error} evaluate the absolute error of predicted V-A values and the target V-A values, representing the accuracy of emotional expression.
+Following EmotiCrafter, we adopt the CLIP-based affective evaluator in~\citep{mertens2024findingemo} to predict V-A values. \textbf{CLIP-Score} measures the semantic alignment between a generated image and its text prompt, indicating how faithfully the visual content reflects the intended description. \textbf{CLIP-IQA} evaluates overall perceptual quality, including visual clarity, naturalness, and the absence of noticeable distortions or artifacts. \textbf{Aesthetic Score} estimates subjective visual appeal, reflecting how visually pleasing and artistically attractive the image appears.